Bard PowerPort™ Lawsuit

 Catheter Fractures From Bard PowerPorts

 Some patients have experienced catheter fractures and other similar PowerPort complications.
 Catheter fractures, while uncommon, can be dangerous.
-They occur when the thin plastic tube inserted into a vein cracks or breaks.
+They occur when the flexible plastic tube inserted into a vein cracks or breaks.
 It can cause severe injuries, ranging from medication leakage to broken catheter pieces in the vein.

 The cost for treating catheter fractures also varies.
 It depends on which method doctors use to address the complication.
 Receiving financial compensation from lawsuits may help cover these costs.